Our Team

 Barbara Halpern (She/Her)

-Barbara Halpern, E-RYT 500, is a registered yoga teacher with The Yoga Alliance.
-Barbara completed her 200-hour teacher training from Holy Cow in 2009 and attained the 500-hour Advanced Studies certification in 2014.
+Barbara, E-RYT 500, completed her 200-hour teacher training from Holy Cow in 2009 and attained the 500-hour Advanced Studies certification in 2014.
 In 2010 she completed the 80-hour Therapeutic Yoga for Seniors program at Duke Integrative Medicine.
 In 2021 she completed another 300-hour certification in Sustainable OM Yoga with her long-time teacher, Cyndi Lee.
 Her teaching reflects the gifts she receives from her own practice; an awareness of strength, self-healing, balance and contentment.
 She encourages her students to come to yoga just as they are, and to explore how the experience on the mat will unfold into enriched and awake living off the mat.
 Barbara loves being part of the Holy Cow community.

 Sundar.jpg